|

 What is the process of conversion from becquerel to becquerel units?

-For conversion from becquerel to becquerel, multiply the number of becquerel by 1, since one becquerel equals 1 becquerel.
+For conversion from becquerel to becquerel, multiply the number of becquerel by 1 as one becquerel equals 1 becquerel.

 This is the standard method used for conversion between these units of radiation activity.